caldwell/build-emacs/README.md

 builds on emacsformacosx.com run from Jenkins now).
 This means that you can build whatever architectures you have access to.

-Note that cross-compiling Emacs is (still) not possible due to the "unexec" step, which requires the binary that was built to be run.
-So if you want to build an old architecture (like PowerPC), you need to be running on a system that can actually execute binaries of that architecture.
+Historically cross-compiling Emacs wasn't possible due to the "unexec" step, which required the binary that was built to be run.
+Modern Emacs uses a "portable" dumper now, so cross-compilation may be possible.
+These scripts do not attempt cross-compilation (aside from the launcher) because they were written before the portable dumper existed and changing it hasn't been worth the effort yet.

 ### XCode Command Line Tools